A Better Way Counseling Center logo

 It is essential to have others in your life who understand what you're going through and support your recovery.
 Some people have family and friends who love them, but don't know how to support, or who live far away.
 Others have no one.

 Many people with eating disorders feel hopeless.
-Having the support of other sufferers in recovery can help defeat this hopelessness.
+Having the support of others in recovery can help defeat this hopelessness.
 To fill these needs, A Better Way Counseling Center offers two free support groups.
 One helps family and friends understand their loved one's suffering.
 In this group, families can also get feedback so they know they are in fact helping - something that can be difficult to know.
-The other group is for sufferers of disordered eating.
+The other group is for people who have disordered eating.
 They can use this group to not feel so alone, and to get support in maintaining efforts to recover.

 An eating disorder can be very hard to talk about.
 For some, art therapy can help, especially those who have had a difficult time with therapy in the past.
 Art therapy accesses the non-verbal parts of the brain, and can therefore be quite helpful for people who are stuck or unable to discuss feelings.
 Art therapy is about self expression and self-discovery; it is not about creating "art."
 Therefore one does not have to have any artistic skill or talent to benefit from it.